StarTux/RandomPlayerHead/README.md

 # RandomPlayerHead
 Spawn random (or optionally specific) player heads from your own list of heads

 Heads not included!
 Put them in a directory named "heads" in your plugin's data folder.
-It should contain a list of .yml files with the following structure:
+It should contain one or more YAML files, each with a list of the following structure.

 ```yaml
 heads: